element-hq/policies/docs/matrix-org/privacy_notice.md

 ### 2.3.1 Sharing Data with Connected Services

+We may share you information when working with our suppliers and the Matrix Foundation to provide the Service.

-The {{ policy_homeserver }} homeserver is a *decentralised* and *open* service.
+In addition, the {{ policy_homeserver }} homeserver is a *decentralised* and *open* service.
 This means that, to support communication between users on different homeservers or different messaging platforms, your username, display name and messages and files are sometimes shared with other services that are connected with the {{ policy_homeserver }} homeserver.

 #### Federation

 Matrix homeservers share user data with the wider ecosystem over federation.

-* When you send messages or files in a room, a copy of the data is sent to all participants in the room.
+* When you send messages or files in a room, a copy of the data is sent to all participants in the room, including (depending on room settings) participants who join the room in future.
 If these participants are on remote homeservers, your username, display name, messages and files may be replicated across each participating homeserver.

 * We will forget your copy of your data upon your request.
 We will also forward your request to be forgotten onto federated homeservers.
 However - these homeservers are outside our span of control, so we cannot guarantee they will forget your data.

 * Federated homeservers can be located anywhere in the world, and are subject to local laws and regulations.

 Access control settings are shared between homeservers, as well as any requests to remove messages by "redactions", or remove personal data under GDPR Article 17 *Right to Erasure (Right to be Forgotten)*.
-Federated homeservers and Matrix clients which respect the Matrix protocol are asked to honour these controls and redaction/erasure requests, but other federated homeservers are outside of the span of control of New Vector Ltd., and we cannot guarantee how this data will be processed.
+Federated homeservers and Matrix clients which respect the Matrix protocol are expected to honour these controls and redaction/erasure requests, but other federated homeservers are outside of the span of control of New Vector Ltd., and we cannot guarantee how this data will be processed.
 Federated homeservers can also be located in any territory, and will be subject to the local regulations of that territory.
 We recommend the use of end-to-end encryption to protect your message and file data over federation, and in future [intend to enable end-to-end encryption by default](https://github.com/vector-im/riot-web/issues/6779).
-If the way in which data is shared is not acceptable to you, please use a different server or service.

 #### Bridging